MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 REG_EXPAND_SZ = 0x00020000
 ```

-The above Custom Media Source registers under KSCATEGORY\_VIDEO, KSCATEGORY\_CAPTURE and KSCATEGORY\_VIDEO\_CAMERA to ensure the "camera" is discoverable by any UWP and non-UWP apps searching for a standard RGB camera.
+The above Custom Media Source registers under **KSCATEGORY\_VIDEO**, **KSCATEGORY\_CAPTURE**, and **KSCATEGORY\_VIDEO\_CAMERA** to ensure the "camera" is discoverable by any UWP and non-UWP apps searching for a standard RGB camera.

 If the Custom Media Source also exposes non-RGB streams (IR, Depth, and so on) it may optionally also register under the [KSCATEGORY_SENSOR_CAMERA](https://docs.microsoft.com/windows-hardware/drivers/install/kscategory-sensor-camera).

 > [!NOTE]
 > Most USB based webcams will expose YUY2 and MJPG formats.
-Because of this behavior, many DirectShow/legacy applications are written with the assumption that YUY2/MJPG is available.
+Because of this behavior, many legacy DirectShow applications are written with the assumption that YUY2/MJPG is available.
 To ensure compatibility with such application, it is recommended that YUY2 media type is made available from your Custom Media Source if legacy app compatibility is desired.

 ### Stub Driver Implementation

 In addition to the INF, the driver stub must also register and enable the camera device interfaces.
-This is typically done during the DRIVER\_ADD\_DEVICE operation.
+This is typically done during the **DRIVER\_ADD\_DEVICE** operation.

 See the [DRIVER_ADD_DEVICE](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nc-wdm-driver_add_device) callback function for WDM based drivers and the [WdfDriverCreate](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdriver/nf-wdfdriver-wdfdrivercreate) function for UMDF/KMDF drivers.